marcosfede/mongoose-query-logger/README.md

 ![license](https://badgen.net/npm/license/mongoose-query-logger)
 ![bundlephobia](https://badgen.net/bundlephobia/min/react)

-This middleware logs all your mongoose queries and execution timings.
+Mongoose middleware to log your mongoose queries and execution timings.

 Optionally, it also logs index usage and warns you about full collection scans